-The Business and Marketing Management Technology Program of study prepares the graduate for a career in sales, advertising, management, public relations, marketing and entrepreneurship.
-A combination of classwork and practical experience gives students the opportunity to acquire the background and skills necessary to enter the business and community workforce in positions leading to management level and higher.
-Completion of the two-year program leads to an Associate in Applied Science degree.
+The Business and Marketing Management Technology Program of study prepares the graduate for a career marketing, professional sales, advertising, management, retail management, entrepreneurship and human resource management.
+A combination of class work and practical experience gives students the opportunity to acquire the background and skills necessary to enter the business and community workforce in positions leading to mid-management level and higher.